 More than four in five Americans today are engaged in various forms of social media, and apps like Instagram, Facebook, and Twitter are changing more than the ways we communicate or interact with each other.
 One study found Instagram influences roughly 75 percent of our purchase decisions today, and other research points to the potentially harmful effects of social media on developing minds.

-One aspect of concern is in peer influence.
+One aspect of concern is peer influence.
 Experts suggest social media users (especially teenagers and young adults) are more likely to engage with content they perceive as being popular, even if it depicts risky behavior, including cigarettes or alcohol.
 According to our survey, more than 45 percent of people admitted to feeling left out when they saw posts about day drinking in their social media feeds, and more than 37 percent said it made them feel like they should be drinking too.

 And like the way social media may be influencing the clothes we buy, it can also impact what and where people choose to drink during the day.
-More than 36 percent of men said social media affects their decision of where to drink during the day, and nearly 24 percent of women said it impacts what they drinks, more than the number who said social media effects what they eat.
+More than 36 percent of men said social media affects their decision of where to drink during the day, and nearly 24 percent of women said it impacts what they drinks, more than the number who said social media affects what they eat.

 No matter what time of day it is, if you drink too much, your body is going to tell you.
 Typically marked by headaches, nausea, fatigue, and a sensitivity to light, hangovers are a clear indicator that you drank too much the night (or day) before.
 You may have your method for how to deal with these effects, but the most effective ways to approach a hangover is with rest and rehydration.